loighic/macro/docs/index.md

 # A Short & Online Principles of Macroeconomics

+!!! question "Site migration"

+    This site is currently (and maybe fore a while) being moved from [here](https://loighic.net/macrox/).
+So, not every page is complete.
+Most of the paths for the images need to be fixed and there is other formatting that needs to be changed.

 This online textbook has three parts.
 Part 1 covers some introductory concepts, opportunity cost, the production possibilities frontier, and trade.
 Part 2 covers gross domestic product, unemployment, and inflation.
 And in part 3 we examine the aggregate demand - aggreate supply (AD-AS) model, fiscal policy, money, and monetary policy.